lindseyh251/My-Data-Science-Portfolio/README.md

 # My Data Science Portfolio

 Hi, I'm Lindsey!
 I recently graduated with a Master's degree in applied statistics and data science at the University of Kansas Medical Center (KUMC).
 I also have a Bachelor's degree in Chemistry from Creighton University.
-Currently, I work as a student research assistant at the Institute for Policy and Social Research (IPSR) at KU, and I previously worked as a data modernization intern for the Kansas Department of Health and Environment (KDHE).

 This repository showcases the advanced projects and analyses I have completed during my courses and demonstrates my knowledge of statistical modeling, programming, and data science.

 ## My Programming Languages ##
 - R  — (Shiny for interactive applications), data visualization, statistical modeling